 (v) ISO 7117 (Motorcycles — Measurement method for maximum speed)

 Most of these regulations had been in existence for many years and the methods of measurement varied significantly.
 The technical experts were familiar with these requirements and discussed them in their working sessions.
-The EPPR Informal Working Group therefore considered that to be able to determine a two- or three-wheeled vehicle’s real impact on the environment, in terms of its exhaust pollutant emissions and energy efficiency, the test procedure and consequently the UN GTR needs to represent modern, real-world vehicle operation.
+The EPPR IWG therefore considered that to be able to determine a two- and three-wheeled vehicle’s real impact on the environment, in terms of its exhaust pollutant emissions and energy efficiency, the test procedure and consequently the UN GTR needs to represent modern, real-world vehicle operation.

 IV.
-Development of Durability GTR
+Development of Durability UN GTR

 A. Issues

-GTR No 2 Amendment 5 brings together the tailpipe pollutant and CO2 emissions related test types I, II and VII and is supplemented by this GTR regarding the durability requirements of pollution control devices.
+UN GTR No 2 Amendment 5 brings together the tailpipe pollutant and CO2 emissions related Test Types I, II and VII and is supplemented by this UN GTR regarding the durability requirements of pollution control devices.

-At the time of creation of the base GTR No 2, durability requirements (test Type V) were outside the scope of the WMTC informal group's mandate.
-However, Contracting Parties were expressly permitted within this section to specify durability requirements and/or useful life provisions in their national or regional legislation in relation to the emission limits set out in GTR No. 2.
-This GTR on Durability introduces a harmonised testing procedure for the durability of pollution control devices of vehicles (test Type V) in order to supplement the environmental performance requirements laid down in GTR No 2 Amendment 5.
-Important elements identified for the global harmonisation of test Type V were:
+At the time of creation of the base UN GTR No. 2 Amendment 5, durability requirements (Test Type V) were outside the scope of the WMTC informal group’s mandate.
+However, Contracting Parties were expressly permitted within this section to specify durability requirements and/or useful life provisions in their national or regional legislation in relation to the emission limits set out in UN GTR No. 2 Amendment 5.
+This UN GTR on Durability introduces a harmonized testing procedure for the durability of pollution control devices of vehicles (Test Type V) in order to supplement the environmental performance requirements laid down in UN GTR No 2 Amendment 5.
+Important elements identified for the global harmonization of Test Type V were: